chadwhitacre/mongs/README.md

-Mongs is a MongoDB web viewer.
+Mongs is a web-based data browser for MongoDB.
 It's named after an old dairy.

 Mongs is implemented using the [Aspen web framework](git@github.com:whit537/mongs.git).